awsdocs/amazon-ecs-developer-guide/doc_source/specifying-sensitive-data.md

 1. In the navigation pane, choose **Parameter Store**, **Create parameter**\.

 1. For **Name**, type a hierarchy and a parameter name\.
 For example, type `test/database_password`\.
-**Note**
-If you are referencing an AWS Secrets Manager secret in your parameter, the parameter name must begin with the following reserved path: `/aws/reference/secretsmanager/`\.
-For more information, see [Referencing AWS Secrets Manager Secrets from Parameter Store Parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/integration-ps-secretsmanager.html) in the *AWS Systems Manager User Guide*\.

 1. For **Description**, type an optional description\.